jrgong420/discourse-link-badge/README.md

 **New Fields:**
 - `user_id` (integer, default: 0): Associate merchant with a Discourse user.
 When set, the modal displays the user's avatar and username (linked to their profile).
 If 0 or user not found, falls back to `title` or `domain`.
 - `title` (string, default: ""): Fallback display name when `user_id` is not set or user lookup fails.

+**Enhanced Field:**
-- `shop_rating_topic_id` (integer, default: 0): Topic ID where shop ratings are collected via the Topic Ratings plugin.
-The modal fetches this topic, calculates the average rating from all rating aspects, and displays it as stars next to the merchant name.
+- `shop_review_topic_id` (integer, default: 0): Topic ID for shop reviews.
+When the Topic Ratings plugin is installed and this topic has rating data, the modal fetches the topic, calculates the average rating from all rating aspects, and displays it as stars next to the merchant name.

 **Fields:**
 - `domain` (required): Merchant domain (e.g., `example.com`, matches `www.example.com` and subdomains)